-The Compensation Committee of the Board of Directors (the "Committee," for purposes of this Compensation Discussion and Analysis) is composed entirely of independent directors and is responsible for approving and overseeing the implementation of our executive compensation philosophy, policies and programs.
+The Compensation Committee of the Board of Directors (the "Committee," for purposes of this Compensation Discussion and Analysis) is composed entirely of independent directors and is responsible for approving and overseeing our executive compensation philosophy, policies and programs.
 The Committee has a written executive compensation philosophy which details the objectives of our executive compensation program.
+The Committee begins its executive compensation review process each year by reviewing and discussing its compensation philosophy.

-Compensation Philosophy.
+Compensation Program Objectives.
 Our long-term success depends on our ability to operate effectively and efficiently, offering reliable service to our customers and investing wisely for present and future success.
 To achieve these goals, we must attract, motivate, and retain highly talented individuals.
 For these reasons, the Committee seeks to promote an executive compensation program that supports the overall objective of enhancing shareholder value and is based on principles designed to:

-- attract, retain and encourage the development of highly qualified and motivated executives; - provide compensation that is competitive; - promote the relationship between pay and performance; - · promote overall corporate performance that is linked to the interests of our shareholders; and - recognize and reward outstanding performance.
+- attract, retain and encourage the development of highly qualified and motivated executives; - provide compensation that is competitive; - promote the relationship between pay and performance; - promote overall corporate performance that is linked to the interests of our shareholders; and - recognize and reward outstanding performance.